scottvr/fp-devicer-python/docs/motivation-benchmarks-features/README.md

  ### motivation that lead to all of this stuff
  ### sorry it has taken so long to document

-Your project looks well structured and as I mentioned in that rambling text from and uber the other day, it happened to overlap with a few things I have been working on, but for different overall purposes, so I got nerdsniped.
+Your project looks well structured and as I mentioned in that rambling text from an uber the other day, it happened to overlap with a few things I have been working on, but for different overall purposes, so I got nerdsniped.

-The one specific thing I wanted to explore (and hopefully, find something useful I could share with you) was that single "confidence score".
-Addiitonally, the fact that your benchmarks looks so good, :-) I didnt doubt they were real, or think that you were misrepresenting numbers, or anything of that sort, but from experience I know that sometimes the happy path yields great metrics,  but any deviation from the synthetic tests can make everything crumble in unexpected way.
-Si IU thought it would be fun to create some adversarial test cases to see how your fingerprinter did.
+The one specific thing I wanted to explore (and hopefully, find something useful I could share with you) was the  single "confidence score".
+Addiitonally, the fact that your benchmarks looked so good. :-) I didnt doubt they were real, or think that you were misrepresenting numbers, or anything of that sort, but from experience I know that sometimes the happy path yields great metrics,  but any deviation from the synthetic tests can make everything crumble in unexpected ways.
+So I thought it would be fun to create some adversarial test cases to see how your fingerprinter did with then.

-Oh, also, I read your whitepaper shortly after I started looking at the code, so that made me really pay attention to what it was doing, because I was reading the paper.
+Oh, also, I read your whitepaper shortly after I started looking at the code, so that made me really pay attention to what it was doing, simply because I was reading the paper.
 That lead to these sorts of thoughts:

-- how browser fingerprinting and entity/identity resolution overlaps in ways
+- how browser fingerprinting and entity/identity resolution overlap in ways
-- perhaps evil ways from ad/tracjing companies and all the other companies that harvest so much data about us
+- perhaps evil ways from ad/tracking companies and all the other companies that harvest so much data about us
 - butI tried to steer away from that particular topic; it still informed some of my other later thoughts about what does he want to be, just a finfgerprinter? or might he have the same Entity Resolver thoughts as I do?

 But then, seeing it for what it is now,m my mind turned to: